Nestory Irankunda: Senior

 On 14 March 2023, Irankunda received his first international call-up to the Australia squad, being named as a "train on" player for the friendlies against Ecuador.
 During his time in the squad, he befriended Awer Mabil, who called himself as the "big brother" and helped him settle in with the seniors.
 He also befriended youngster Garang Kuol who had experienced a similar journey through the A-League.
 As a result of Riley McGree falling ill during his travel to Sydney, Irankunda was included in the match squad in both matches against Ecuador.
 Although he could have potentially become the youngest player to appear for the Socceroos, surpassing Duncan Cummings' record, he did not feature in either match.

 In November, the Burundi Football Association announced their interest in Irankunda to represent their national team.
 In May 2024, Irankunda stated, that despite pursuing a debut with Australia, he would consider playing for either Burundi or Tanzania if Graham Arnold continues to exclude him in future tournaments.
 On 29 May, days after his comments, Irankunda was called-up to the Australian national team ahead of the 2026 World Cup qualification matches in June against Bangladesh and Palestine.
 Arnold expressed that he was surprised by Irankunda's consideration to play for other national teams but praised his maturity following his omission in the Olyroos squad.
 However, after the first training session in Dhaka, Arnold said the issues were "for a headline" and has been resolved.

 Irankunda started on his international debut on 6 June, providing an assist in the opening goal to Ajdin Hrustic, in a 2–0 win against Bangladesh during 2026 FIFA World Cup qualification.
 Five days later, Irankunda scored his first goal for the Socceroos from a penalty in a 5–0 victory against Palestine.
 At the age of 18 years and 123 days, he became the second youngest player to score for Australia.

+On 31 May 2026, Irankunda was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored Australia's first goal of the tournament in their opening Group D game against Turkey in Vancouver, Canada, on 13 June 2026, which Australia won 2–0.
+This made him the Socceroos' youngest-ever goalscorer at a World Cup, aged at 20 years and 125 days.
+After the game, he was named player of the match.

 Player profile

 Style of play

-"He can do things on a pitch that I haven’t seen other players do.
-So explosive.
-In training games, he’ll have three four-minute spells when no-one wants to go near him."